 You are initially going to connect a bright white LED to the breadboard.
 You will write code to test that the LED circuit functions as anticipated.
 A breadboard is used to be able to quickly connect different electrical components.
 This allows you to test the circuit prior to permanently soldering it together.
 The circuit diagram below shows different components and how they should be connected.
 Each of the different components should be pushed into the relevant hole as per the diagram below.
 On the Arduino the socket which is highlighted in white is the ground.
 The LED itself is connected to socket 5 on the Arduino.
 You will notice that the other wire on the other side of the LED is connected to a resistor.
 The reason for using the resistor is to limit the current flowing through the LED which protects it from burning out.
 A 220 Ω resistor should ensure the LED is quite bright.

-You should initially connect the MKR Enviro shield.
+You should initially connect the MKR ENV shield.
 This will allow you to leave the sensors exposed so that they can accurately measure conditions later in this tutorial.